 There are numerous 24″ 1080p 144Hz 1ms gaming models available which can make choosing the right one for you seem a bit overwhelming.

-The AOC G2590PX, however, plays it safe and gives you everything you need for competitive gameplay at a more than fair price.
+The AOC G2590PX, however, plays it safe and gives you everything you need for competitive gameplay at the right price.

 You get AMD FreeSync with a wide dynamic range, a fully ergonomic design with thin bezels, a new TN panel, and more.